Residents on Montreal's South Shore want environmental review of proposed EV battery plant | CBC News

 Information session with city officials hears concerns about pollution, housing, road traffic

-Nearly 150 residents of Saint-Basile-le-Grand, Que., on Montreal's South Shore, expressed their concerns Monday evening about a proposed multibillion-dollar electric vehicle battery plant slated for the city.
+Nearly 150 residents of Saint-Basile-le-Grand, Que., on Montreal's South Shore, expressed their concerns Monday evening about a proposed multibillion-dollar electric vehicle battery plant slated for their city.

 Some 82 per cent of the land dedicated to Northvolt's new manufacturing facility — about 170 hectares, or more than 300 football fields — will be located in the municipality.
 The rest will be in the city of McMasterville.